 Most often, probiotics are made via fermentation, and it is important to note that probiotics are not a new concept.
 Throughout history, cultures have produced and consumed at least one form of fermented food in their diet, as fermentation was a form of preservation long before refrigeration.
 Fermentation not only helps to increase beneficial bacteria but can help to remove anti-nutrients, ensuring that it is more easily digested.
 Nowadays, many of us consume little (if any at all) probiotics in the form of food, and although the word probiotic might conjure up images of yogurt, there are many more foods that are rich in probiotics:

 - Cultured Yogurt

-In addition to probiotic-rich foods, probiotics are also made naturally in our digestive tracts from consuming foods rich in prebiotics such as onions, leeks, garlic, bananas, apples, pears, asparagus, artichokes, yams, yicama and oats.
-These types of food are rich in prebiotic fibres, namely inulin and fructo-oligosaccharides, that allow probiotic bacteria to grow and thrive.
+In addition to probiotic-rich foods, probiotics are also made naturally in our digestive tracts from consuming foods rich in prebiotics such as onions, leeks, garlic, bananas, apples, pears, asparagus, artichokes, yams, yicama, and oats.
+These types of food are rich in prebiotic fibers, namely inulin and fructo-oligosaccharides, that allow probiotic bacteria to grow and thrive.

 What about probiotic supplements?

-In general, you can support your digestive health and microbiome by eating a diet rich in whole foods, prebiotic-rich foods and incorporate fermented foods daily to help ensure you are thriving with beneficial bacteria!
+In general, you can support your digestive health and microbiome by eating a diet rich in whole foods, and prebiotic-rich foods and incorporating fermented foods daily to help ensure you are thriving with beneficial bacteria!